50 Amazing Landmarks in France To Visit

 2. Albi Cathedral and the Berbie Palace, Albi

-Located on Place Sainte-Cécile, Albi Cathedral is knicknamed the “crucible of faith.”
-It’s one of the largest brick structures in the world.
+Located on Place Sainte-Cécile, Albi Cathedral is renowned as the “crucible of faith.”
+It stands as one of the largest brick structures globally.

 the 800 year old, and perfectly preserved, Berbie Palace in Albi